lorforlinux/docs.beagleboard.io/accessories/index.rst

 .. note::
     This documentation is not complete and we are actively looking for volunteers to test and add new hardware accessories that they have already with them.
-Genral feedback and contribution is also appreciated.
+General feedback and contribution is also appreciated.
 You can checkout these pages to contribuite to BeagleBoard.org docs project,\

     1. `Docs contribution guide <https://docs.beagleboard.io/latest/intro/contribution/index.html>`_